alloy-rs/alloy/crates/pubsub/README.md

 later receives a response via a tokio oneshot channel.
 This is straightforward and easy to reason about.
 Subscriptions, however, are side-effects of other requests, and are long-lived.
-They are managed by the **service** and identified locally by a `B256`.
-This value is a params-derived alias: it is the Keccak-256 hash of the serialized parameters and does not include the method.
+They are managed by the **service** and identified by a local `B256` id.
+The **service** uses this id to manage the subscription lifecycle, and to dispatch notifications to the correct subscribers.
-Requests with identical parameters therefore share an alias, including custom subscription methods with different names.
-The service uses this ID to manage the subscription lifecycle and dispatch notifications to receivers.

 ### Server & Local IDs

 When a user issues a subscription request, the **frontend** sends a subscription request to the **service**.
 The **service** dispatches it to the RPC server via the **backend**.
-The **service** then intercepts the RPC server response containing the server ID and assigns a stable `B256` `local_id` to the subscription.
-Server IDs are represented by [`alloy_json_rpc::SubId`] and may be numeric or strings.
-The `local_id` identifies the subscription in the **service** and consumer tasks, while the current `server_id` associates notifications with the server-side subscription.
+The **service** then intercepts the RPC server response containing the server id, and assigns a `local_id` to the subscription.

-This allows the service to keep the consumer-facing `local_id` stable while the server ID changes across reconnections.

-### Reconnection, replay, and cancellation

-After a retryable established-backend failure, the service attempts reconnection under its configured retry policy; non-retryable failures terminate it immediately.
-Following a successful reconnect, it re-sends every request still awaiting a response and re-creates active subscriptions.
-If the server processed a request but its response was lost, that request may execute more than once.
-Do not rely on at-most-once execution for non-idempotent methods.

-Dropping a request future stops waiting locally, but does not cancel a request already accepted by the service.
-Likewise, dropping a [`RawSubscription`] or [`Subscription`] only drops that receiver; it does not send `eth_unsubscribe`.
-Call [`PubSubFrontend::unsubscribe`] with the local ID when the server-side subscription is no longer needed. `unsubscribe` only queues the instruction and does not wait for the server's response.
-It is best effort: an unsubscribe processed while reconnection is re-creating the subscription can race with the replacement response, so it is not confirmation of server-side teardown.
+This `local_id` is used to identify the subscription in the **service** and in tasks consuming the subscription, while the `server_id` is used to identify the subscription to the RPC server, and to associate notifications with specific active subscriptions.

+This allows us to use long-lived `local_id` values to manage subscriptions over multiple reconnections, without having to notify frontend users of the ID change when the server connection is lost.
+It also prevents race conditions when unsubscribing during or immediately after a reconnection.

+The local ID is derived from the complete subscription method and exact serialized params.
+Calls with the same method and params share one server subscription and receive independent local broadcast receivers.
+Calls with different methods never alias merely because their params match.

 ### What is a subscription request?